2020 Democratic National Convention: Delay and downsizing

-The owner of the Milwaukee Bucks and the Fiserv Forum threatened to sue the Democratic Party, which had paid only $5.5 million of the $7 million rent on the abandoned venue.
+The owner of the Milwaukee Bucks and the Fiserv Forum threatened to sue the Democratic Party, which had paid only $5.5 million of the $7 million rent on the venue.

+Following the decision to relocate the venue to Wisconsin Center, Fiserv Forum was later chosen to be as the main venue for the 2024 Republican National Convention, was held on July 15–18, 2024.

 Health protocols

 Due to the ongoing COVID-19 pandemic, a number of protocols have been put in place.

 Participants at Wisconsin Center were required to self-quarantine for at least 72 hours before arriving, wear personal protective equipment, undergo daily COVID-19 testing, partake in symptom tracking through a daily questionnaire, avoid bars and restaurants, and follow Centers for Disease Control and Prevention guidelines.

 Security

 As is routine for a major party convention, the event had been designated a National Special Security Event.
 Originally, the United States Department of Justice was to provide $50 million in security, but this was decreased to $40 million.

 The boundaries of the planned security footprint, in which increased security measures would be implemented, but in which individuals not attending the convention (including demonstrators) were still to be permitted, was announced in January 2020.
 The streets marking the boundary of the announced footprint were to be Cherry Street on the north, 10th Street on the west, Clybourn Street, and Water Street on the east.
 On July 24, 2020, the Milwaukee Common Council passed an ordinance that would ban a long list of items from the security footprint, including air rifles, nunchucks, drones, containers of bodily fluids, glass bottles, and coolers.
 On August 12, 2020, it was announced that the security footprint had been shrunk significantly.
 The security footprint ultimately encompassed almost only areas directly surrounding the convention center.
 Fencing was erected surrounding the Wisconsin Center.
 Temporary flight restrictions were in place each night from 6:00 to 11:00 p.m.
 CDT.
 A ban on drones was also in place.

 Originally, the city originally budgeted to have approximately 3,000 law enforcement officers from outside the city assist the Milwaukee Police Department during the convention.
 This was decreased to approximately 2,000.
 By late July there were anticipated to be only 1,100 officers from outside the city assisting the department.
 However, in late July, more than 100 police agencies announced that they would be withdrawing from their contracts to provide personnel to aid in security during the convention after the Milwaukee police chief announced that their department would restrict the use of tear gas and pepper spray by law enforcement during demonstrations and protests.
 The Wisconsin National Guard then planned to provide hundreds of members to help with security.
 There had been talk of potentially limiting boat traffic on the Milwaukee River by placing a temporary stay on all bridge openings, but this security measure did not materialize.